pskocny/TruelGameStrategyPSKO/README.md

 1) Always fire at the most accurate duelist (C).
 2) Fire randomly (since you are the least accurate it doesn’t matter).
 To this we’ll add what seems like a bad option:
-3) Fire your shot into the ground, wasting it.
+3) When there are more than two players in the game, fire your shot into the ground, wasting it, otherwise fire on the remaining player.